 When it comes to quality construction combined with affordability Sole elliptical trainers are in a class by themselves.
 They have built a strong reputation for manufacturing durable, reliable machines that feel just like the ones you use in the health club.

 Sole began over twenty years ago as a treadmill company and quickly found its niche as a supplier of rugged, high quality machines to hotel chains such as Hilton and Omni.

 Durability is key for hotels since the machines see so much use and abuse, so it’s obvious the company knows how to build a strong, reliable piece of equipment.

-Sole elliptical trainers entered the scene just a few years ago with four different options in the upscale market, with the lowest priced model beginning at just under $700.
+Sole elliptical trainers first entered the scene with four different options in the upscale market, with the lowest priced model beginning at just under $700.

 The company stands by their equipment in a big way by offering a lifetime warranty on the frames and a five year parts and labor warranty on everything else – something almost unheard of in the exercise equipment industry, especially for home use.

-People who have purchased Sole elliptical trainers almost always love them, comparing their stability, long (20”) stride and natural-feeling elliptical motion to those of commercial gym machines costing hundreds and even thousands of dollars more.
+People who have purchased Sole elliptical trainers almost always love them, comparing their stability, long (20+”) strides and natural-feeling elliptical motion to those of commercial gym machines costing hundreds and even thousands of dollars more.

-Sole Ellipticals Consumer Reviews - Comments submitted by users of the Sole E25 and E35 elliptical trainers.
+Sole Ellipticals Consumer Reviews - Comments submitted by users of the Sole E25 and E35 and other elliptical trainers.

 Sole E25 Elliptical - Earlier incarnations of the Sole E25 elliptical received high praise from several review sites as the best elliptical under $1000, and this new model continues that tradition.